 'I can't!
 It's my lucky coin!
 It's a ten-crown piece!'

-'Be careful, private!
+'Go ahead, but be careful, private!
 Those scorpions look dangerous.'

 Before the young soldier could finish his sentence, the foundation of the tower cracked.
 Something red and chitinous burst from the ground, and upset both the barbarian and the statue with a clumsy lunge.